wallabag/wallabag/docs/en/user/import.rst

 Import your data into wallabag 2.x
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Click on ``Import`` link in the menu, on ``Import contents`` in Pocket section
 and then on ``Connect to Pocket and import data``.

 You need to authorize wallabag to interact with your Pocket account.
 Your data will be imported.
-Data import can be a demanding process for your server
+Data import can be a demanding process for your server.
-(we need to work on this import to improve it).

 From Readability
 ----------------